 How many times have we wished for time to stand still or even move faster?
-But sadly time and tide wait for none.
-However, a unique creation promises to let you control this phenomenon (or at least makes you feel like you do).
+But sadly, time and tide wait for none.
+However, a unique creation promises to let you control this phenomenon (or at least make you feel like you do).
 The creation is a breathtaking timepiece known as Clef du Temps Tourbillon created by Mathias Buttet, founder of Confrérie Horlogère.
-The timepiece incorporates a mechanism that allows the owner to modulate the speed of time i.e. to control the running speed of the hours, minutes and seconds displayed by the watch.
+The timepiece incorporates a mechanism that allows the owner to modulate the speed of time, i.e., controlling the running speed of the hours, minutes, and seconds displayed by the watch.

 The unique feature is achieved by a three-position crown at 9 o’clock, as follows:

-Crown position 1: the pace of time slows by half, so the value of one normal hour is displayed as a half-hour on the dial.
+Crown position 1: the pace of time slows by half, so one normal hour’s value is displayed as a half-hour on the dial.